The egg industry’s commitment to the UN Sustainable Development Goals

 In 2015, 193 world leaders committed to the United Nations 17 Sustainable Development Goals (SDGs).
 These goals represent a shared vision to eradicate poverty and social inequality, and tackle climate change by 2030.

-In 2018, the International Egg Commission (IEC) announced the Global Initiative for Sustainable Eggs (GISE), a multi-stakeholder initiative to advocate ongoing improvement in sustainability within the egg industry and work in partnership with the UN to fulfil its SDGs.
+The IEC has committed to advocate ongoing improvement in sustainability within the egg industry and work in partnership with the UN to fulfil its SDGs.

 Of the 17 SDGs, the global egg industry has identified 7 primary objectives where it is already making a significant impact through a range of dedicated sustainability initiatives.